Beaver Township, Crawford County, Pennsylvania

 Beaver Township is a township in Crawford County, Pennsylvania, United States.
-The population was 795 at the 2020 census.
+The population was 793 at the 2020 census.

 Geography

 Beaver Township is in the northwestern corner of Crawford County, bordered to the north by Erie County, and to the west by Ashtabula County, Ohio.
 According to the United States Census Bureau, the township has a total area of 94.9 km2, all land.
 The unincorporated community of Beaver Center is at the center of the township.

+History

+The area that became the township was first settled about 1797.
+On 9 July 1800 six townships were incorporated in the county, including:

+Beaver Township, Conneaut, Cussewago, Fairfield, Sadsbury, and Venango Township.

+In 1829 Beaver and Cussewago were reduced in area by the incorporation of Spring Township between them.
+Beaver Township has maintained the same borders since 1829.